WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 -- C.types[x] ~ descriptor y ct
 ```

-If the provided reference is to an exact heap type,
+If the provided reference is to the exact accessed heap type `x`,
-then the type of the custom descriptor is known precisely,
+then the type of the custom descriptor is known to be exactly `x`'s descriptor type.
-so the result can be exact as well.
 Otherwise, the subtyping rules described above ensure that there will be some custom descriptor value
 and that it will be a subtype of the custom descriptor type for `x`,
 so the result can be a non-null reference to the inexact descriptor type.